Featured in swaay

 Featured in THE HAMPTONS DAN’S PAPERS

-When life feels especially uncertain, it can be helpful to connect with the basics.
-For beginners, set a goal and routine that can be experienced successfully, such as five minutes per day.
+When life feels uncertain, it’s helpful to connect with the basics.
+Start with an accessible goal, such as five minutes per day.
 Practicing mindfulness doesn’t have to mean sitting in stillness for 30 minutes to get rid of uncomfortable thoughts.
-It’s about purposefully connecting with ourselves, wherever we go.
+We can purposefully connect with ourselves, wherever we go.

 Featured in authority magazine

-Anxiety is a common psychiatric complaint among American adults.
+Anxiety is a common psychiatric concern among American adults.
 Rooted in worries about the future, it can show up as restlessness, fatigue, irritability, difficulty concentrating and controlling worrisome feelings.
-Recognizing symptoms and reaching out to offer a helping hand can make all the difference.
+Recognizing symptoms and reaching out for a helping hand can make all the difference.

 PODCAST INTERVIEWS